LifeWay/CloudGenesis-StacksRepo/README.md

 comment on a stack is all that is needed to trigger a stack to update.
 GitFormation ALWAYS passes the template on every update (never re-uses existing template).
 So if a template was updated since the last time the stack was updated, then the stack will receive an udpate just from your YAML comment.

+### ~~ FIRST TIME SETUP ~~
+The PR and sync scripts for the templates directory are not tolerant for files other than valid CloudFormation templates.
+Therefore, if you clone this repo for your own private use, you **MUST** remove the `.gitkeep` file in the templates directory.
+Only valid cloudformation templates are allowed in the templates directoy.

+You may check in whatever kind of files you wish into the `stacks` directory, as the S3 eventing setup on GitFormation itself will ignore any file name that does not end in `.yaml`